HeebaEddouh/Tumblr3/README.md

 ## Notes

-I encountered challenges when adjusting the text.
+I encountered challenges when adjusting the text but was able to fix it.

 ## License